cofl/star-sky/contents/character/races/ngema/index.md

 Schezna fur is typically dark grey to white, with rings or spots of black to white spread all over.
 Like most Ngema, the majority have eyes of yellows, greys, and browns, though certain large families descended from ancient nobility and mages bear icy blue eyes.

 ### Zakhr
 West of the Iron Hills lie the Golden Plains, where the Zakhr ply the routes of the grass sea, carrying goods from the Irim in the east, the Nalen and Meric in the west, the Schezna to the north, and the Ib-Bakkal to the south.

-TODO

-### Tropical
-TODO
+Many Zakhr live their lives as nomads, never staying in one city for too long: in the old days, they would lead [Bawi] caravans laden with precious trade assets through the long grass, across the rivers and through the mountains, resting only when the rains made the paths impassible; now, many a Zakhr find themselves aboard freighters and other ships as navigators, guards, and pilots.

+Zakhr fur is typically striped with dark colors, though the base color of their coat varies from white to deep orange.
+Their eyes are typically yellows, greys, and icy blues: many have at least fledgling skill with magic.

 <!-- organization: links -->
+[Bawi]: /star-sky/setting/creatures/bawi/
 [Commonwealth]: /star-sky/setting/factions/commonwealth/
 [humans]: ../humans/
-[inner colonies]: #TODO
+[inner colonies]: /star-sky/setting/locations/#inner-colonies
 [Ter]: /star-sky/setting/locations/aster/ter/
-[timeline-unification]: #TODO
+[timeline-unification]: /star-sky/setting/timeline/#unification-of-ngema
 [planet-ngema]: /star-sky/setting/locations/aster/ngema/
 [Polin]: /star-sky/setting/locations/aster/ngema/#Polin